savagelylol/GoGuardian-Internal/README.md

 - This likey *won't* be updated.

-- The GoGuardian extension is need to view most things.
+- The GoGuardian extension is needed to view most things.

 - Maybe they should encrypt or obfuscate their script names, LOL.